Emplume: History

 The circus and theater company Emplume was founded by Josette and Francoise Lepine in 2007, who produce and interpret all the acts.

-Françoise is a multidisciplinary artist who had her debut on street theater during her adolescence.
+Françoise is a multidisciplinary artist who had her debut in street theater during her adolescence.
 She obtained her diploma at the Rimouski Music Conservatory, in Quebec City Circus School and Clown Francine Coté School.
 In 2009 she obtained a master's degree in theoretical physics.

 Josette debuted as pianist at the Rimouski Music Conservatory at age 19.
 Since then she has become professional accordionist, and she debuted on street drama in 2001.
 She has also studied dance, physical and circus theater, particularly at the Quebec City Circus School.

 Danielle Berbau and Sylvain Leblanc also participate on the show as set design assistants.
 Celine Coté is the choreography assistant and Jérémie Guilbault Asselin in charge of lightning.

 Emplume currently performs in Quebec City, where they continue to train with the Quebec City Circus School.

 Artistry

 Emplume's performances can have a flexible duration from 5 to 45 minutes depending on the demand.
 They perform for audiences of all ages, and performances can be in theatres or outdoors.
 This show has been presented in French, English, Spanish or mute.
 It has been presented in six countries and was a finalist at the Kingston Busker Rendez-Vous.

-The spectacle of juggling tricks offered by Josette and Francoise, consists of different acts, such as "The dance of the balls" where the twins are introduced completely inside giant balloons.
+The spectacle of juggling tricks offered by Josette and Francoise consists of different acts, such as "The dance of the balls" where the twins are introduced completely inside giant balloons.
 Juggling with umbrellas is another act, as well as "The appearance of fruit", in which bananas and other items suddenly appear.

 Through their performances they try to fire up the emotions of the audience.